 Acceptance is on a first come, first served basis.

-How to Apply for the Medical Assistant Program
+How to Apply for the Medical Assisting Program

-Applicants must complete the Medical Assistant Application Packet.
+Applicants must complete the Medical Assisting Application Packet.
 The application packet can be obtained from the Allied Health Department.

 The following will be required for enrollment into the program:

 - Proof of Education: Submit one of the following: